For any -module there is a left action of the symmetric group on the -fold direct product , given by permuting the factors:

 For example, the elements and are symmetric 2-tensors, while the element is an alternating 2-tensor.
 The 2-tensor is neither symmetric nor alternating.

-One can can that the submodules and are stable under this action of , hence there is an induced action on the quotient modules and .
+One can prove that these submodules are stable under this action of , hence there is an induced action on the quotient modules and .
 Moreover, we have:

 for every